soham-b-github/DL-NLP-Assignments/README.md

 # DL-NLP-Assignments
-This repository contains the files for all assignments of DLNLP course offered at RKMVERI for M.Sc. in Big Data Analytics
+This repository contains the files for all assignments of the Deep Learning and Natural Language Processing course offered at Ramakrishna Mission Vivekananda Educational and Research Institute, Belur as a part of the Master of Science in Big Data Analytics program.

+- **Soham Bhattacharya [Reg.No.: B2430059], Semester 2, M.Sc.
+Big Data Analytics [LinkedIn](https://linkedin.com/in/bhattacharyasoham026/)**